 Then contact the District Certification Chair (see below) for help and support.
 It is up to each of us to engage in life-long learning and seek to become the finest teacher we can possibly be.
 The process to become nationally certified will enrich your life and help your career as a teacher.

 From the Chairman: If, in this year of COVID, you have the time to invest in a self-improvement project, please consider pursuing national certification.
 Everyone of us who has gone through the process agrees that it helped us become better teachers.
 If you have even one hour a week, I can help direct you to some of the easier requirements.
-I am starting my fourth term as Certification Chairperson for our district.
 It is my job, and my pleasure, to help any teacher who wishes to earn the designation “NCTM.”
 Let me assist you.

 Central East Certification Chairperson